Current Vacancies

 Facilities and Compliance Manager

-Estates Department, Based at Service Headquarters, Carmarthen
+Estates Department, based at Service Headquarters, Carmarthen

 Mid and West Wales Fire and Rescue Service is seeking applications from individuals for the role of Facilities and Compliance Manager within the Estates Department based at Service Headquarters, Carmarthen.
 This is a full-time permanent role.